Ynn/selfstar/exercises/follow-me.md

 <u>Question 1 - Tutorial</u>: Follow the basic binary light tutorial to implement your first binary light follow me application.
 You can skip the play with it section.
 Optionnaly you can also read the getting started section as recommended in the tutorial.

-<u>Question 2 - react when a light is moved</u>The current application does not manage the change of light location.
+<u>Question 2 - react when a light is moved:</u> The current application does not manage the change of light location.
 Listen to the change of location and change the lights state accordingly.

 <u>Question 3 - Scripts</u>: You will now test that the application is working correctly.
 To do so, you will need to use a script.